BVNCodeTech/medsched/README.md

 Use pip to install all the modules and libraries required for medSCHED in the required.txt

 ```
-pip install -r required.txt
+pip install -r requirements.txt
 ```

 ### Run Flask Server

-Before running make sure that port 5500 is free.
+Before running make sure that port 5000 is free or you can use any other port by passing the `port number` in the run function.
 You can start the development server like so

 ```
 python3 main.py # For nix